seyhajin/monkey2/modules/monkey/docs/language/enums.md

 Local flags3:=Flags.B & (flags1 ~ flags3.D)
 ```

-You can 'extract' the 'combination' value by simply assigning your Enum variable to an integer.
+You can 'extract' the 'combination' value by simply assigning your `Enum` variable to a `UInt`.

 ```
-Local i:Int=flags1
+Local i:UInt=flags1
 ```